cockpit-project/cockpit/doc/authentication.md

 is connecting to.
 They communicate with their parent process using the cockpit protocol on stdin and stdout.

-Credentials can then be retrived by issuing a authorize command with a challenge.
+Credentials can then be retrieved by issuing a authorize command with a challenge.
 The challenge should correspond to the authorization type in header (ei: Basic or Bearer).
 For example: